Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 Trace lifecycle

 Four steps.
 No branching, no conditions, no approvals.
-Your application decides what events to anchor, in what order, and when to seal.
+Your application decides what items to anchor, events, documents, AI attestations, in what order, and when to seal.
 Invoance groups, hashes, signs, and exports.
 That is the entire scope.

 Open a trace

 Name the process.
 Attach optional metadata.
-The trace begins accepting events.
+The trace begins accepting items.

-Anchor events to the trace via trace_id.
-Each event is independently hashed and signed.
+Anchor events, documents, and AI attestations to the trace via trace_id.
+Each item is independently hashed and signed.

 Close permanently